wimglenn/resources-example/README.rst

 This project shows how to package data files within a Python distribution, and has some example code for reading the data files.
-To build this distribution, create a venv with setuptools, wheel, and pep517 installed, then execute the latter as a module:
+To build this distribution, create a venv with build_ installed and then execute

 .. code-block:: bash

-   python -m pep517.build .
+   python -m build

 The distributions (an sdist .tar.gz and a bdist .whl) will be written to ./dist/ subdirectory.
 To test it out, install the distribution and run the console script ``resources-example``.